 - You may not have had any felony convictions, or any convictions related to drugs or alcohol

 - You must not have had a previous seller permit revoked within the last 5 years

 The alcohol training course which sellers must complete is quite thorough, and covers all state alcohol laws and regulations.
 Servers will be trained in how to properly check identification and spot fake IDs to prevent underage drinking.
 They will also learn about the effects of alcohol and drugs on the body, and how they may counter these effects through hazard management skills and safe intervention techniques.

 The course is required to be 4 hours long, and with Seller Server, employees have the option of taking it either online or through a DVD course format.
 Businesses can even order DVD courses in bulk to train their entire staff, either individually or for use during group orientations.
 The course is self-paced, and each of the above topics is dedicated its own section to ensure thorough and efficient learning, so that these vital skills will be remembered on the job.

 The Dangers of Over-Serving

-It's important that servers know not only how to serve properly, but when to refuse service.
+It's important that sellers know not only how to sell properly, but when to refuse service.
 Supplying alcohol to an intoxicated customer or a habitual drinker is not only a hazard to that person's health and well-being, but also to the other patrons, employees, and the establishment itself.
 A person could turn violent, suffer alcohol poisoning, or even die due to too much alcohol in his or her system.
-Any server who cannot identify these warning signs would then be held liable for these situations, and if the establishment has not complied with the alcohol training mandate, it could also lose its liquor license or be forced to close its doors permanently.
-By employing servers who are thoroughly trained and committed to ensuring the safety of all people involved, business owners will not only safeguard themselves from liability in the event that one of these situations happens, but will undoubtedly keep these dangers from ever occurring in the first place.
+Any seller who cannot identify these warning signs would then be held liable for these situations, and if the establishment has not complied with the alcohol training mandate, it could also lose its liquor license or be forced to close its doors permanently.
+By employing sellers who are thoroughly trained and committed to ensuring the safety of all people involved, business owners will not only safeguard themselves from liability in the event that one of these situations happens, but will undoubtedly keep these dangers from ever occurring in the first place.